-Last updated: August 4, 2017 at 12:39am by Savanah – The Arkansas Supreme Court ruled not to have the proposal of three privately owned casinos to be on last Novembers ballot, and this year isn’t looking any better.
+Last updated: October 16, 2017 at 3:43pm by Savanah – The Arkansas Supreme Court ruled not to have the proposal of three privately owned casinos to be on last Novembers ballot, and this year isn’t looking any better.
 Currently, Arkansas does not allow commercial or Indian casinos in the state.
-If privately owned casinos ever passes, an Arkansas Gaming Commission would be created with a five-member group.
+If privately owned casinos ever pass, an Arkansas Gaming Commission would be created with a five-member group.

 Arkansas takes a fairly firm stance when it comes to gambling within their state.
 Their current gambling laws in place are pretty broad which can lead to controversy.
 Below they discuss “Gambling Devices – Betting” in Section 5-66-106 of their state statute: